 Is there redemption in the void?
-Can I find something to forgive me, can I personify it, can I make you the angel I need to have?
+Can I find something to forgive me, personify it, make you the angel I need to have?

-As is traditional with these things, there's a disorienting segue, then crossfade.
+A segue from geodesic decay to hospital hallway, crossfade.
 At some point we hear a voice.
-The rare bits of dialog have so much weight, your earthly ambassador in this opaque maze: a human voice, and he sets the theme early.
-"It's easy to get disillusioned."
-There's an appropriate kaleidoscope of associations as the voice settles in.
+The rare bits of dialog have so much weight, your earthly ambassador in this opaque maze: a human voice, and he sets the theme early: "It's easy to get disillusioned."
+A kaleidoscope of long tense electromagnetic pulses as the voice settles in.
 "If you don't know who you are.
 What you are."
 Then the light changes and the face shifts in palettes seeping underneath.
 "I know who I am.
 What I am.
 That's what gives me my confidence.
 And my power."

 Everyone is getting so hermetic.
 Good for them, it's what they want, to be sealed off, I can understand that kind of want.
-I do my own form of sealing off, I like to get into extreme comfort trips, music videos that feel up-beat, the rhythm can go down for a second in such and such a way, as it happened before.
+I do my own form of sealing off, I like to get into extreme comfort trips, music videos that feel up-beat, the rhythm can go down like that, it always worked.
 There are cursors here and there.
 What is created in the void doesn't matter how it sounds, later.

 Why am I reminding myself of emptiness again and again?
 Can't you hear me?
-You hear me.
 I heard that.
 Nod the head.
 Off the wagon.
-Was on the nod.
-I assent to that.
+Was on the nod, assent to that.
 Since I forgot what it was like.
 How can it all sound so much the same, across filters of personality?
-Vision of universality takes the form of grass, a rainy blade, that kind of blade, a perfectly wonderful bug crawling over that blade, what's outside of the black rainbow.
+Vision of universality takes the form of grass, a rainy blade, that kind of blade, a perfectly wonderful bug crawling over that blade, what's outside the black rainbow.
 What they told me I had a right to.
-Not in a proprietary way, not like the most perverse jesus-freak imaginable.
+Not in a proprietary way, not like manifest destiny or dominion over the beasts of the earth.